-Anthos on bare metal supports a wide variety of systems, and runs on the hardware that is supported by the target operating system distributions.
-An Anthos on bare metal configuration can run on minimal hardware, or on multiple machines to provide flexibility, availability, and performance.
+Anthos clusters on bare metal supports a wide variety of systems, and runs on the hardware that is supported by the target operating system distributions.
+An Anthos clusters on bare metal configuration can run on minimal hardware, or on multiple machines to provide flexibility, availability, and performance.

-Regardless of your Anthos on bare metal configuration, your nodes and clusters must have enough CPU, RAM, and storage resources to meet the needs of clusters and the workloads you are running.
+Regardless of your Anthos clusters on bare metal configuration, your nodes and clusters must have enough CPU, RAM, and storage resources to meet the needs of clusters and the workloads you are running.

 Minimum and recommended CPU, RAM, and storage requirements